mariam-gad232/ANN-from-scratch/README.md

 ```

 ## Code Overview
-Forward Pass: Computes outputs using weighted sums and the tanh activation function.
+-Forward Pass: Computes outputs using weighted sums and the tanh activation function.

-Error Calculation: Computes the difference between predicted and target outputs.
+-Error Calculation: Computes the difference between predicted and target outputs.

-Backpropagation: Updates weights using the derivative of tanh and the computed error.
+-Backpropagation: Updates weights using the derivative of tanh and the computed error.

-Stopping Condition: Stops training when the error is below 0.001.
+-Stopping Condition: Stops training when the error is below 0.001.

 ## Example Output
 ```